ngimb64/Crypt-Drive/README.md

 > decrypt_db_data &nbsp;-&nbsp; Decodes and decrypts database base64 cipher data.

+> dir_recover &nbsp;-&nbsp; Iterates through list of passed in dirs and checks to see if current
+> folder is the same name to static assignment.

 > encrypt_db_data &nbsp;-&nbsp; Encrypts and encodes plain data for database.

 > error_query &nbsp;-&nbsp; Looks up the errno message to get description.